opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

 The `-t` flags add tags (`mode:initial-train`, `type:dataset`, `project:spam-detection`) allowing Knitfab to identify the dataset for the later traning process.

 **2. Generate YAML tempelate:**

+You have two options for generating the YAML template:
 - Option 1: Create a Blank Template:
 ```bash
 knit plan template --scratch > ./plans/spam-detection-initial-train.v1.0.yaml